-- (1) A reference in any pandemic order in force (other than a revoked direction) to the Pandemic (Quarantine, Isolation and Testing) Order 2021 (No. 1) is taken on and after the revocation of the Pandemic (Quarantine, Isolation and Testing) Order 2021 (No. 1) to be a reference to this Order. - (2) Any act matter or thing that had effect under the Pandemic (Quarantine, Isolation and Testing) Order 2021 (No. 1) or the Diagnosed Persons and Close Contacts Directions (No. 35) immediately before they were revoked continues to have effect under this Order. - (3) Without limiting subclause (2), this Order is subject to any exemption, benefit, requirement or entitlement (however described) to which the Pandemic (Quarantine, Isolation and Testing) Order 2021 (No. 1) or the Diagnosed Persons and Close Contacts Directions (No. 35) were subject immediately before they were revoked. - (4) This clause is subject to any express provision to the contrary in this Order. - (5) In this clause:
+- (1) A reference in any pandemic order in force to a Revoked Quarantine, Isolation and Testing Order is taken on and after the commencement of this Order to be a reference to this Order. - (2) Any act, matter or thing that had effect under a Revoked Quarantine, Isolation and Testing Order immediately before it was revoked continues to have effect under this Order. - (3) Without limiting subclause (2), this Order is subject to any exemption, benefit, requirement or entitlement (however described) to which a Revoked Quarantine, Isolation and Testing Order was subject immediately before it was revoked. - (4) This clause is subject to any express provision to the contrary in this Order.